pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

 ALTER TABLE db1.tbl1 CHANGE c2 c2 DECIMAL (10, 3);
 ```

-Because this DDL statement is not supported by TiDB, the replication task of DM gets interrupted and reports the following error:
+Because this DDL statement is not supported by TiDB, the migration task of DM gets interrupted and reports the following error:

 ```bash
 exec sqls[[USE `db1`; ALTER TABLE `db1`.`tbl1` CHANGE COLUMN `c2` `c2` decimal(10,3);]] failed,